sslivkoff/eth-abi-lite/README.md

 #### Does `eth_abi_lite` work the same as `eth_abi`?

-`eth_abi_lite` can be used as a drop-in replacement for `eth_abi`.
-The one difference is that `eth_abi`'s low level pad functions are no longer curry-able.
-In most cases this change will not be noticed.
+`eth_abi_lite` can be used as a drop-in replacement for `eth_abi==3.0.0`.
+The one functional difference is that `eth_abi`'s low level pad functions are no longer curry-able.
+In most cases this difference will not be noticed.

 `eth_abi_lite` passes `eth_abi`'s standard test suite when running `tox`: